Love + Fear: Release and promotion

-On 31 January 2019, Marina teased the album by posting a picture on SNS with the caption "8 Days".
-The day after, she revealed in an interview the new album would come out some time in early 2019.
+On 31 January 2019, Marina teased the album by posting a picture on social media with the caption "8 Days".
+A day after, she revealed in an interview the new album would come out some time in early 2019.
 On 6 February, it was revealed the title of the lead single of the album would be entitled "Handmade Heaven".
 A few weeks before the album's release, Marina premiered the song along with its accompanying music video, but cautioned fans not to view it as representative of the overall sound or tone of the record.
 The album and two cover artworks were announced through her Instagram on 14 February, with Diamandis revealing it comprised "two 8-track collections that form a set".
 On 4 April, Diamandis released the album's first half, Love, as a surprise.
 Four days later, she publicly performed the song "Orange Trees" for the first time on Late Night With Seth Meyers.
 On 4 September, she performed the single "Karma" on Jimmy Kimmel Live!.
 All singles released prior to "Karma" were part of the album's first half, Love.